orfeus-eu/documentation/docs/adria_array_comm.rst

 News
 -----
-	- On May 10th, within the frame of the 13th Sofia Science Festival, G. Georgieva gave a nice introduction and promotion of AdriaArray on Bulgarian National Television (BNT). `Link to the interview - in Bulgarian. <https://bnt.bg/news/mashtabna-mezhdunarodna-iniciativa-izuchava-seizmichnata-aktivnost-v-evropa-v344307-317801news.html?fbclid=IwAR2Tm32dpKnhod_jygLrDrrLI6wf4c1JdmmhjaPXvBBxLWC07LcNAyKh7hQ>`_
+	- On 10.05.2023, within the frame of the 13th Sofia Science Festival, G. Georgieva gave a nice introduction and promotion of AdriaArray on Bulgarian National Television (BNT). `Link to the interview - in Bulgarian. <https://bnt.bg/news/mashtabna-mezhdunarodna-iniciativa-izuchava-seizmichnata-aktivnost-v-evropa-v344307-317801news.html?fbclid=IwAR2Tm32dpKnhod_jygLrDrrLI6wf4c1JdmmhjaPXvBBxLWC07LcNAyKh7hQ>`_

 Relevant earthquakes in the region
 -------------------------------------